 Diabetes is chronic health condition that occurs when your blood glucose, also known as blood sugar, is too high over a period of time.
 This happens because your body doesn’t make enough insulin, or doesn’t use insulin well.
 Insulin is a hormone that helps glucose enter your body’s cells to be used for energy.
 There are a number of signs that suggest high levels of glucose in your blood (hyperglycemia) such as feeling more thirsty than usual, needing to pee more often, increased hunger, tiredness, blurred vision, slow-healing sores, dry mouth, weakness, confusion, and in extreme circumstances, coma.

 Why test your blood glucose

-Self-monitoring blood glucose levels is an important part of managing your diabetes and reducing the probability of long-term health complications.
+Self-monitoring blood glucose levels is an important part of diabetes management and reducing the probability of long-term health complications.
 At Dario, we simplify testing and monitoring your blood glucose levels to help you:

 - Check that you are meeting your overall target range goals